inrupt/etl-tutorial/docs/LinkedDataOverview/LinkedData-HighLevel.md

 share and link together individual PIECES OF DATA.

 Tim then continues by describing a set of 5 VERY SIMPLE RULES to allow exactly that, all the while being based on open, interoperable STANDARDS (which of course REMAINS one of the fundamental principles that led to the phenomenal success of the Web in the first place).

-And I've included a link here to a nice description of those rules, which have become known as the "5-stars of Linked Data".
+And I've included a link here to a nice description of those simple rules, which have become known as the "5-stars of Linked Data".

         <CLICK ON LINK>